opendp/smartnoise-core/README.md

     export WN_USE_SYSTEM_LIBS=True

-To individually build the runtime, set the feature flag
+To build the runtime, set the feature flag

     cd runtime-rust; cargo build --feature use-system-libs